altunenes/sorceress/docs/explanations of illusions.md

 ![12outkaniza.png](./assets/12outkaniza.png)

-The Kanizsa illusion is probably one of the most known it was created by an Italian psychologist Gaetano Kanizsa (1913–1993).
-We can see surfaces, in this example squares (even though there are different kinds of Kanizas), with contours that are not present in the image.
-It is called illusory contours you can call this illusion also the "subjective contours" (Kanizsa, 1976).
-The first time I heard the name "Kanizsa" I thought he is Japanese for a long time.
-Then I learned that Kaniza was actually an Italian!
-It's because his name is used in many psychology textbooks to describe the Kanizsa triangle and most of those books don't give the full name of Kanizsa.
+The Kanizsa illusion is a well-known phenomenon in psychology, first described by Italian psychologist Gaetano Kanizsa in 1976.
+The illusion involves the perception of illusory contours or subjective contours, where the brain perceives the presence of a shape or figure despite the absence of actual physical contours in the image.
+In the case of the Kanizsa squares, the brain is tricked into perceiving squares where none actually exist.

-The illusion is thought to be caused by the way that the brain processes information about shapes and figures.
-When we look at an image, our brains automatically try to organize the visual information into recognizable patterns and shapes, and in the case of the Kanizsa squares, the brain is tricked into perceiving a square where none actually exists.
+This illusion is thought to arise from the way the brain processes information about shapes and figures.
+When we view an image, our brains automatically attempt to organize the visual information into recognizable patterns and shapes.
+In the case of the Kanizsa illusion, the brain mistakenly perceives illusory contours due to its innate tendency to find order in visual stimuli.
+This phenomenon highlights the complex processes involved in visual perception and the inherent subjectivity of our visual experiences.

 ## 10- ponzol